 Our probiotic liquids and culture starters fit every lifestyle and every taste to populate your gut with a variety of nature's beneficial bacteria and yeast.

-Our fermented Dong Quai contains all four of these live probiotics, uniquely designed to re-colonize your intestines:
+Our fermented drinks contain live probiotics, uniquely designed to re-colonize your intestines.

 Make Your Own!